 2. Place all marinade ingredients in a bowl and mix, or pulse in a food processor to make a paste.

-3. Rub chicken on all sides with the marinade and let sit at minimum 20 minutes (or up to 24-48 hours refrigerated).
+3. Rub chicken on all sides with the marinade and let sit at minimum 20 minutes (or up to 24-48 hours for the best flavor, refrigerated).
 You can also cut the chicken into 1-inch cubes and marinate for skewers.

-5. Enjoy the chicken shawarma over Israeli salad, tabouli, Lebanese Slaw, or with rice and veggies, or as a sandwich with tzatziki, pita bread, tomatoes, cucumber and red onion.
+7. Enjoy the chicken shawarma over Israeli salad, tabouli, Lebanese Slaw, or with Middle Eastern rice and veggies, or as a sandwich with tahini yogurttzatziki, pita bread, tomatoes, cucumber, and red onion.

 Notes